UFC Vegas 65: Lewis vs. Spivac Official Weigh-In Results

 UFC Vegas 65 kicks off at 1:00 PM EST, with the main card beginning at 4:00 PM.
 The entire card will stream on ESPN+.

-You can check back here for the full weigh-in results, but in the meantime, you can find the entire fight card below.
-And be sure to keep it locked right here on MMA News all weekend for full coverage of the UFC Vegas 65 event!
+Each and every fighter successfully made weight for tomorrow night.
+You can view the full weigh-in results below, courtesy of UFC.com.
+And be sure to keep it locked right here on MMA News all weekend for our coverage of UFC Vegas 65: Lewis vs. Spivac!

 Main Card (4:00 PM ET, ESPN+)